PetengDedet/WhatsApp-Analyzer/README.md

 ### Notes
 ----------------------
-- This script use regex to extract the data.
+- This script uses regex to extract the data.
-- Currently support below chat pattern:
+- Currently supports the chat pattern below:
  ```python
     "14/10/18, 11:16 - Contact Name: this is a message"
     "2/30/18, 2:07 AM - Contact Name:  Test👌"
     "[30/12/18 4.59.25 PM] Nama User: 🙏test"
     "[06/07/17 13.23.30] ‪+62 123-456-78910‬: image omitted"
   ```
-- Some date format may not supported
+- Some date formats may not be supported

 ## Flowchart